Orthopedic and Posture Issues

 Laser therapy – increases the energy that cells need to regenerate, stimulates, and speeds up the recovery of tissues affected by damage or illness.

-Kinesiology taping – helps to reduce pain and inflammation, decompress trigger points, boosts circulation, improves lymphatic drainage and flexibility.
+Kinesiology taping – helps to reduce pain and inflammation, decompress trigger points, boosts circulation, and improves lymphatic drainage and flexibility.

 Hot/cold therapy – to treat musculoskeletal pain and swelling.